McCartney – Released April 17, 1970

 https://linktr.ee/conceptualbooks

 After the split of the Beatles, Paul was distraught and drinking heavily, admittedly at the verge of a nervous breakdown.
 He had been fighting very hard for many months to keep the band together.
-John announced that he was leaving (in September 1969), but his departure was kept quiet – until Paul made the announcement with the release of his solo album prior to the release of Let It Be (although it was requested that he delay the album’s release).
+John announced that he was leaving (in September 1969), but he agreed to keep his departure quiet.
+However, Paul made the announcement of his own exit with the release of his solo album, prior to the release of Let It Be (although it had been requested that he delay his album’s release).
 This made his former band mates very angry.
 Paul nearly bit Ringo’s head off when he delivered the request to him in person.

-Paul released a self-interview to the press, talking about the breakup, and the release of his new record.
-The headlines indicated that Paul had left the band first.
+Paul interviewed himself in a press release, talking about the breakup and the release of his new record.
+The headlines sensationalized that Paul had left the band first.
 This further angered the others, especially John, who was undergoing Primal therapy at the time, with Yoko Ono.
-(Lennon would release his first solo album eight months later, which differed greatly from Paul’s – after releasing several Plastic Ono Band singles).
+(Lennon would release his first solo album – John Lennon / Plastic Ono Band – eight months later, which differed greatly from Paul’s – after releasing several Plastic Ono Band singles on which he played for the first time without the Beatles).

 The photo on the front cover, taken by Linda McCartney is a bit odd.